cyrus-and/dry-makefile/README.md

 debug:   COMPILER_FLAGS += -ggdb3 -Werror -DDEBUG

 # list of rules to be set as prerequisites of each object
-SETUP_HOOK := external-file
+SETUP_HOOK := some-external-file
-external-file:
+some-external-file:
     wget -q https://example.com/$@

 # list of rules to be set as prerequisites of the `clean` rule
-CLEANUP_HOOK := cleanup
+CLEANUP_HOOK := -some-private-rule
-cleanup:
+-some-private-rule:
     $(RM) external-file

 # place additional custom rules here...